fqqf/bin-dynamic-analysis/README.md

 ## memgrep
-*Tries to find string grepping memory of all processes (memgrepv does the same, but with progress bar)*
+*Find string in memory of all processes (memgrepv does the same, but with progress bar)*

 ### Usage:
 ```bash